practicajs/practica/docs/blog/is-prisma-better/index.md

 ---
-slug: is-prisma-better-than-your-casual-orm
+slug: is-prisma-better-than-your-traditional-orm
 date: 2022-08-02T10:00
 hide_table_of_contents: true
-title: Is Prisma better than your casual ORM?
+title: Is Prisma better than your 'traditional' ORM?
 authors: [goldbergyoni]
 tags:
   [